thelabcat/word-search-generator/README.md

 This program is meant to help homeschoolers and commercial teachers alike create their own custom word search puzzles for the kids (or themselves).
 Word search puzzles are really great for the mind.

-This program can be set to either use only the three easier top-bottom and left-right directions, or to use all directions when generating puzzles.
+This program can be set to either use only the four easier left-to-right and downward directions (not including the down-left diagonal), or to use all eight directions when generating puzzles.

 The source code runs as is.
 However, to run the code, you must install Python to run it, which you can download at python.org This program was written for and successfully run in python 3.13.